This is Your Digital Fingerprint // The Disconnect

 Informed Complacency and the Potential Decline of Curiosity // Cyborgology

-An essay detailing my lingering thoughts on how we perceive knowledge based on the convenience of tech, and how our sense of curiosity could be on a decline because of it.
+My lingering thoughts on how we perceive knowledge based on the convenience of tech, and how our sense of curiosity could be on a decline because of it.

 There is a Psychological Reason You Struggle to Find the Right Information-life Balance // Quartz